 For some reason my boot disk gets corrupted after switching a couple of times.
 A solution is just to never reboot, however you can also just fix this while running the system.
 Switching doesn’t do this apparently.
 I know this because it didn’t boot.
 This doesn’t matter because you can install your currently running system!

-.
-Format your boot partition and mount it on /mnt/boot
+Mount root as /mnt.
+Format your boot partition and mount it on /mnt/boot.
+Then run nixos-install.
+For example:

 mount # list everything mounted